eddyerburgh/notes/docs/databases/storage.md

 Typically, deletion would involve leaving open space that was occupied by the deleted record, which is only written to when a new record is inserted.
 Deleted record spaces can be stored in a free list (a linked list of addresses) {% cite database-system-concepts6 -l 454 %}.

-In **variable-length records**, fields can start and end at different places in different records (e.g., a `varchar` field).
+In **variable-length records**, fields can start and end at different places in different records (e.g. a `varchar` field).

 One approach to handle variable-length records is to store records of the same size in the same block.
 The alternative is to support variable-length records in the same block {% cite database-system-concepts6 -l 452 %}.

 Variable-length records usually have two parts: an initial part with fixed-length attributes, also containing \<offset, length\> data for the variable-length parts.
 Followed by variable-length values (sometimes records also contain a null bitmap indicating which values are null) {% cite database-system-concepts6 -l 456 %}.

 The **slotted-page structure** is commonly used for storing variable-length records in a block.
-A block using slotted-page structure includes a header containing metadata (e.g., number of record entries, the end of free space in the block, a list containing the location and size of each record).
+A block using slotted-page structure includes a header containing metadata (e.g. number of record entries, the end of free space in the block, a list containing the location and size of each record).
 Records are then placed contiguously in the block from the end of the block.
 So the free space in the block is between the final entry in the header array and the first record {% cite database-system-concepts6 -l 456 %}.

 <figure>
   <img src="{{site.baseurl}}/assets/img/databases/storage/slotted-page-structure.svg" alt="">